Security Analysis of the Open Banking Account and Transaction API Protocol: Introduction

 \section{Introduction}

-The lack of competition in the financial services industry has been one of the main factors that led the European Union to introduce the second version of the Payment Services Directive (PSD2)~\cite{article:PSD2_directive}, which aims to improve competition by enabling and encouraging bank account holders to share, in a controlled and secure way, their account data.
-This approach, along with economic opportunities, has clearly also important privacy and security implications that must be carefully considered when building systems allowing data sharing on such scale.
+Limited competition in the financial services industry was a key factor that led the European Union to introduce the second version of the Payment Services Directive (PSD2)~\cite{article:PSD2_directive}.
+This legislation aims to enhance competition by facilitating and encouraging bank account holders to share their account data in a controlled and secure manner.
+Alongside economic opportunities \cite{stefanelli2023digital}, this approach entails clear and significant privacy and security implications that must be thoughtfully considered when constructing systems that allow data sharing on such a scale~\cite{Frei2023}.

-To provide a standard API for the sharing of customer data across different banks, the UK, similarly to other European countries, introduced the Open Banking Standard~\cite{report:OB_standard}.
-The regulation encompasses several API specifications suitable for different \emph{Third Party Providers} (TPPs) who aim to service consumers that consent to sharing their data.
-The adoption of a standardised interface allows interoperability and simplifies the implementation of systems for sharing data between banks and TPPs.
+To establish a standard API for the sharing of customer data across different banks, the UK, akin to other European countries, introduced the Open Banking Standard~\cite{DePascalis2024}.
+The regulation encompasses several API specifications suitable for various \emph{Third Party Providers} (TPPs) who aim to serve consumers consenting to share their data.
+The adoption of a standardised interface promotes interoperability and simplifies the implementation of systems for sharing data between banks and TPPs.

-In such context, it is clear that formally validating complex software systems, like the one covered in the present work, that can affected by design error and implementation bugs, is of upmost importance to ensure that the system behaves correctly with respect to the specification and a number of desirable properties.

-\paragraph{Contribution} In this paper, we present a formal security analysis of the Open Banking Standard APIs, focusing on the verification of the correctness of the Account and Transaction API protocol.
-The work relies on a previously proposed methodology~\cite{AnBEMV} which provided a practical approach to protocol modelling and verification.
-The methodology utilises the Alice and Bob notation (AnB)~\cite{anb} to specify a formal model of the protocol that can be formally verified with the OFMC model checker\cite{basin2005ofmc}, which has been used to model and verify a significant number of security protocols, for example a projects like AVANTSSAR \cite{avantssar}.

-We formalised and verified a number of security goals that are implicit in the requirements.
-Although most goals were satisfied in our analysis, the lack of rigourous definition of security properties in the standard can be a source of ambiguity, potentially leading to different interpretation of the security requirements in the implementation.
-Moreover, the standard seems to rely on a number of current web technologies that could potentially become obsolete to future technological and security needs.

-To the best of our knowledge, our formal model represents the first attempt to formally analyse Open Banking protocols.
-Recently, other authors \cite{kellezi2019towards} made an evaluation of the integration of a web application with the Danish Nordea's Open Banking APIs considering the security threats of the underlining technology, in light of OWASP Top 10 Web Application Security Risks list.
-However, they did not analyse the security of Open Banking itself considering and assessing security goals as we did.
-Therefore, we believe a formal analysis can be valuable for stakeholders considering the adoption of a standard that can have a significant and long impact on the efficiency and security of the financial sector.